January 16, 2017

 These four organizations are still big players on the world stage, and you can bet that each of them makes extensive use of the Computer.
 Deutsche Bank would have to, if they are accessing the markets.

 When you think of computers, do you think of games?
 Kraftwerk’s sly reference to entertainment may have, to the contemporary listener, brought Pong to mind, but in fact today the entertainment industry is almost entirely computerized.
-A large medium of communication, the internet, brings this entertainment into our homes, and when we need to travel, I know the first place I look is a computer.
+A large medium of communication, the internet, brings information into our homes, and when we need to travel, I know the first place I look is a computer.
 Do you remember when they say “Time” in the song?
 Well, there’s a clock in just about every computer now.

 This is pretty indisputable.
 In 2017, while some shopkeepers may still keep records in worn, paper ledgers, a vast majority are using computers.
 Even day-spas and flotation tank centers use computers to manage bookings.
 These machines really have taken over the planet, to the degree that the world could now reasonably be classified as a “Computer” one.